uo-aws-lza/docs/README.md

-# UO Cloud Wiki
+# UO AWS Wiki

-This repository generates the documentation for the University of Oregon's Cloud Wiki.
+This repository generates the documentation for the University of Oregon's AWS Wiki.

 See [CONTRIBUTING](./CONTRIBUTING.md) on how to write effective documentation in this format.